Carter Harrison IV: First mayoralty

 Harrison was first elected mayor in the 1897 Chicago mayoral election.
 He would win election to three consecutive additional two-year terms in 1899, 1901, and 1903.

 Harrison was sworn in as mayor on April 15, 1897.

 Like his father, Harrison did not believe in trying to legislate morality.
 As mayor, Harrison believed that Chicagoans' two major desires were to make money and to spend it.
 During his administrations, Chicago's vice districts blossomed, and special maps were printed to enable tourists to find their way from brothel to brothel.
 The name of one Chicago saloon-keeper of the time entered the English language as a term for a strong or laced drink intended to render unconsciousness: Mickey Finn.

 In the late-1890s, Altgeld aligned himself with the free silver and William Jennings Bryan-aligned wings of the national Democratic party.
 Harrison was speculated as a potential candidate for his party's 1900 presidential nomination.

 However, Harrison was seen as more of a reformer than his father, which helped him garner the middle class votes his father had lacked.
 One of Harrison's biggest enemies was Charles Yerkes, whose plans to monopolize Chicago's streetcar lines were vigorously attacked by the mayor.
 This was the beginning of the Chicago Traction Wars, which would become a major focus of his administration.
 During his final term in office, Harrison established the Chicago Vice Commission and worked to close down the Levee district, starting with the Everleigh Club brothel on October 24, 1911.

 Despite prolonged and damaging international press coverage blaming his lax municipal enforcement for the 602 lives lost in the Iroquois Theatre fire on December 30, 1903 (still the deadliest single-building fire in U.S. history), Harrison hoped to become the 1904 Democratic nominee for President of the United States.
 However, he was unsuccessful in this effort.
 The nomination went to Alton B. Parker, who was soundly defeated by Theodore Roosevelt.

 Harrison declined to seek a fifth consecutive mayoral term in 1905, and was succeeded by fellow Democrat Edward Fitzsimmons Dunne on April 10, 1905.

 Between mayoralties

 In 1907, attempting to stage a return to office, Harrison unsuccessfully challenged Dunne for the Democratic mayoral nomination.

 Second mayoralty

 In 1911, Harrison was elected to a four-year term as mayor.
-He as sworn in for his fifth nonconsecutive term as mayor on April 17, 1911.
+He was sworn in for his fifth nonconsecutive term as mayor on April 17, 1911.

 In 1914, Harrison convinced the city council to establish a Commission for the Encouragement of Local Art to purchase works of art by Chicago artists.
 Harrison personally purchased artwork from painters such as Victor Higgins and Walter Ufer.

 Harrison sought a sixth overall term as mayor in 1915, but was defeated in the Democratic primary by Robert Sweitzer, who went on to lose the general election to Republican William Hale Thompson.
 Harrison was succeeded in office by Thompson on April 26, 1915.